-All types of real estate is available in Colorado.
-When moving to Colorado, choosing a new hometown location matters.
+All types of real estate are available in Colorado.
+When moving to the state, choosing a new hometown location matters.
 Every town in Colorado has its own feel.
-Boulder is a progressive area where homes are in high demand.
+Boulder is an appealing area to move to where homes are in high demand.
 Erie is popular with commuters, families and seniors looking for more space in newer homes at competitive prices.
 Homes in towns like Superior, Lafayette and Louisville, all along HWY 36, are popular with those looking for easy access to Boulder or Denver.
 Mountain communities like Nederland, Lyons and Estes Park are perfect for those wanting the authentic mountain experience without giving up the convenience of being close to town.
 BoulderHomeSource agents can help identify the perfect area for you depending on your needs and wants.

-Colorado has seen outstanding growth in jobs over the last year, mainly in the tech industry.
+Colorado has seen outstanding growth in jobs over the past years, mainly in the tech industry.
 Many people find themselves relocating to Colorado for a job.
-Boulder, CO especially is a hotbed of tech companies and start ups.
+Boulder, CO especially is a hotbed of tech companies and start-ups.
 Companies like IMB, Covidien, Ball Aerospace, Lucent Labs and even Google are all important employers in the area.
-Many people find Boulder is a friendly town to start their own business.
+Many people find this city is a friendly town to start their own business.

 Colorado has a strong economy mostly based on tech jobs, tourism and small business.
-Home values continue to rise making real estate and excellent investment when moving to Colorado.
-Unemployment rates are low and opportunities abound especially with the strong start up culture found in and around the Boulder area.
+Home values continue to rise, making real estate an excellent investment when moving to Colorado.
+Unemployment rates are low and opportunities abound, especially with the strong start-up culture found in and around the area.

-Colorado schools very as much as the landscape.
-Most areas in the Front Range have high ranking school districts.
+Colorado schools vary as much as the landscape.
+Most areas in the Front Range have high-ranking school districts.
 Charter schools specializing in STEM, arts, literature and international studies exist all over the state.
-Private schools vary from Waldorf, Catholic, Montessori and academic based institutions that offer bilingual studies starting in Kindergarten.
+Private schools vary from Waldorf, Catholic, Montessori and academic-based institutions that offer bilingual studies starting in Kindergarten.

 Amenities in Colorado

-Denver is a main hub for the midwest region making Denver International Airport an excellent departure point for any destination in the world.
-Colorado offers a large array of shopping as well including malls, boutiques and even an Ikea.
-Along with outdoor activities there are plenty of indoor sports including indoor rock climbing, indoor soccer and even indoor skydiving and skiing!
+Denver is a main hub for the midwest region, making Denver International Airport an excellent departure point for any destination in the world.
+Colorado offers a large array of shopping as well, including malls, boutiques and even an Ikea.
+Along with outdoor activities, there are plenty of indoor sports, including indoor rock climbing, indoor soccer, and even indoor skydiving and skiing!
 Like professional sports?
 There are no better fans than the people of Colorado.
-From the Broncos, Rockies, Rapids, Avalanche, Buffs, Rams, and Nuggets there is a sport team for everyone to love.
+From the Broncos, Rockies, Rapids, Avalanche, Buffs, Rams, and Nuggets, there is a sports team for everyone to love.